royw/orchestra/docs/source/example_use.rst

 ###############################
-Example Use Case: The News Room
+Example Use Case: The Newsroom
 ###############################

 Below we'll walk you through an example of how Orchestra could be used in a